bcstp/hugosite/content/post/dec-2019-hillsdale-college-event.md

 ---
 title: "Hillsdale College Freedom Forum Jan.
 8-9 in Kerrville"
 date: 2019-12-28T15:58:25-06:00
-summary: "Freedom and Western Civilization"
+summary: "Freedom and Western Civilization — DEADLINE TO REGISTER IS DEC.
+31"
-description: "Freedom and Western Civilization"
+description: "Freedom and Western Civilization — DEADLINE TO REGISTER IS DEC.
+31"

 ---

-## Late notice for a great event!
+## Late notice for a great event! <span style="color:#a00">DEADLINE TO REGISTER IS DEC.
+31!</span>

 From the [Hillsdale website](https://www.hillsdale.edu/event/freedom-forum-jan-2020/):